 Social media is often described as being more addictive than cigarettes and alcohol.
 With the worst social media apps being Facebook, Instagram, and Snapchat when it comes to addiction.
 TikTok is the latest social network with addictive qualities.

 Don’t know if you’re addicted to your social networks?
 Think when was the last time you went a full day without checking your social media accounts?
+Do you feel rejected if someone unfollows you?
 What if your favorite social networks completely disappeared tomorrow; would it make you feel empty and depressed?

 If you just realized you’re addicted to social media, don’t worry, as most of us are there with you in varying degrees.
 And it’s not necessarily a reason to go and wipe yourself off all those social networking platforms.